Azure/arc_jumpstart_drops/script_automation/aks_kaito/_index.md

 ## Step-by-Step Guide

-### Step 1 (required if not bringing your own Kubernetes): Deploy a Kubernetes environment with GPU
+### Step 1: Deploy a Kubernetes environment with GPU

+> **Note:** If you already have a Kubernetes cluster with an available GPU node pool. skip to Step 2.

 Setup an AKS cluster to simulate an on-premises cluster and GPU.
 For this Bicep template, you will need Compute quota for 24 Standard_NCSv3 series vCPU.
-The script was tested with East US and East US 2.
+The script was tested in Azure regions East US and East US 2.

 Open a Bash shell where you cloned the [GitHub repository](https://github.com/Azure/arc_jumpstart_drops).
 From the shell, run the following commands to create an Azure resource group and begin a deployment of AKS using a Bicep template.